21 Stress Free Holiday Hacks

-3. Keep and extra few gifts on hand.
+Keep an extra few gifts on hand

 You never know when you maybe invited to a last minute party and need a hostess gift or you may have an extra guest at your dinner table in need of something under the tree.

 Plan ahead and grab a few extra candles or a spare bottle of wine or extra gift card just in case.

 I will let you in on a little secret I use to send out over 100 holiday cards to all our family and friends.

 My Aunts were always amazed at how organized my holiday plans were but honestly getting everything done, mailed and hand written stressed me out.
 So I stopped.

 I decided sending the cards wasn’t important and decided to do something more meaningful with my time.